kragen/laserboot/cut-7/README.md

 I’m trying a variety of different overcut depths on the octagons on this cut to see what works best.

-This version also adds a laser-engraved logo.

-Still to do on it:

-This version also tapers the ends of the beams so that they won’t collide if you stick them all over a ball and moves away from the edge of the stock (since they asked me to do that).
+This version also adds a laser-engraved logo, tapers the ends of the beams so that they won’t collide if you stick them all over a ball, and moves the parts away from the edge of the stock (since they asked me to do that).

 Here are the things I still want to do but haven’t done yet:

 1. Slit the scrap squares so they also work as connectable pieces.

-2. The octagons and divots should be hexadecagons so their corners aren’t as sharp, both to reduce the stress concentration factor and to make them easier on your hands.
+2. The octagons (and divots, if any) should be hexadecagons so their corners aren’t as sharp, both to reduce the stress concentration factor and to make them easier on your hands.

-3. I’d like to add some kind of engraved “JECVALZ” logo so that curious people can google it.
-I don’t know how much extra laser time that will add.

-4. The engineer at Max58 suggested that maybe I should let the divot slope go down into the bottom of the slits instead of letting the slit bottom be perfectly flat, thus reducing the width of the divot.
+3. The engineer at Max58 suggested that maybe I should let the divot slope go down into the bottom of the slits instead of letting the slit bottom be perfectly flat, thus reducing the width of the divot.
 Presumably after some crushing this would lead to a kind of Pringle shape at the bottom of the slit.

-5. Sprung snap joints!
+4. Sprung snap joints!
 That will escape the conflict between being easy to assemble and not falling apart a lot better than just fine-tuning slit widths.
 Even Tinkertoys have sprung joints, although without snaps; that’s what the slits in the ends of Tinkertoy beams are for.

-6. Take more photos.
+5. Take more photos.

 Shitty code
 -----------